*

 Thoughtful clarity

-Their remarks also backed up the thoughts expressed by Ian Bousfield when speaking to 4BR following the results, in which he outlined with thoughtful clarity just what the trio were looking for in the box; clarity and consistency, the acknowledgment of the subtle pacings and dynamics, coherent structuring in the artistic vision and the stamina to deliver it with controlled authority.
+Their remarks also backed up the thoughts expressed by Ian Bousfield when speaking to 4BR following the results, in which he outlined with thoughtful precision just what the trio were looking for in the box; clarity and consistency, the acknowledgment of the subtle pacings and dynamics, coherent structuring in the artistic vision and the stamina to deliver it with controlled authority.

 All four were certainly cut from the same musical cloth; a symphonic scope to the readings of their MDs, with well-defined boundaries of containment based on tempi and dynamic, rather than a leaning towards the adjectival descriptors of the score.

-Although there were moments of unease (on a day when no band was left unblemished), each had controlled precision in the opening dramatic 'Toccata', as well as in the shifting stylistic patterns of the following 'Variations'.
+Although there were moments of unease (on a day when no band was left unblemished), each had controlled precision in the opening, dramatic 'Toccata', as well as in the shifting stylistic patterns of the following 'Variations'.

 Collective security